azerothcore/mod-guildhouse/README.md

 # Guild House Module

+## Important notes

+You have to use at least AzerothCore commit [8f5c628](https://github.com/azerothcore/azerothcore-wotlk/commit/8f5c628836f7446d8d876bee7f5bdff5a35aaa2f).

 ## Description

 This is a phased guild house system for AzerothCore, it allows players from the same guild to visit their guild house.